 Director of Finance.
 The Director of Finance shall have a Bachelor's Degree in Public or Business Administration, Public Finance, or some closely related field, and six years of increasingly responsible experience in financial management, including two years supervising a major unit within a finance department.
-A Master's Degree in Business or Public Administration, or some closely related field is desirable; thorough knowledge of financial administration, including accounting, budgeting, purchasing and investing; ability to prepare financial statements in accordance with generally accepted accounting principles; ability to recognize weaknesses in town financial systems and to effect improvements for increased efficiency and Section 2-116 Exemptions.
+A Master's Degree in Business or Public Administration, or some closely related field is desirable; thorough knowledge of financial administration, including accounting, budgeting, purchasing and investing; ability to prepare financial statements in accordance with generally accepted accounting principles; ability to recognize weaknesses in town financial systems and to effect improvements for increased efficiency and and ability to prepare statistical as well as narrative reports.